 Ah, New York!
 The city where dreams come true.
 For students around the world, having the chance to study in New York City is somewhat of a fantasy.
-But if you try hard enough, you can really make that fantasy come true and get the chance to call the city your home for a few years.
+But if you try hard enough, you can really make that fantasy come true and get the chance to call the city your home for a few years, which is easy to do today.
+All you need is to delegate your assignments and course projects to a custom essay service, so that experienced academic writers can pay someone to write a research paper, while you do what you want.
 In this article, I’ll share 8 local life hacks for students in New York City.

 With that quick writing tip out of the way, let’s take a look at some other life hacks for college that you can use to make the most of your time in NYC.
 These hacks should be enough for young students to feel a little at ease about moving to one of the busiest cities in the world.
 If you’re looking for things to do in NYC, check out my YouTube channel where I have over 60 videos to help you make the best of your time here.